project-image

 FAQ: Will shipping charge at the end of the Kickstarter or when the book ships?

-about 1 year ago – Tue, Feb 21, 2023 at 09:33:35 AM
+almost 2 years ago – Tue, Feb 21, 2023 at 09:33:35 AM

 Thanks to Backerkit, shipping will be charged separately from the Kickstarter, about a month before we ship.
 Our goal is to ship in the Fall of this year.